course-details-portlet

 Learning methods and activities

 Both lectures and seminars will be given in the course.
 Active student participation is required (flipped classroom), and there will be excursions to observe and discuss various "social arenas".
-If few students register for the course in the first two weeks of teaching, the teaching is given as a guided reading course.
-Whether or not the course is offered also depends on the departments available resources.
+If less than 6 students register for the course in the first two weeks of teaching, the teaching is given as a guided reading course.
 Please contact the department for further information.

 Compulsory assignments